 Beginning in 1997, while at Ravenscroft, Coach Miller helped establish and began directing Hoop Heaven Basketball Camp which would become a very successful summer camping and urban outreach program, based in New York City.
 Coach Miller guided and directed the growing Hoop Heaven program on a full-time basis from 2000-2004.
 He also began traveling overseas conducting basketball camps and clinics, which he has continued over the years, and has included trips to the Philippines, Bhutan, Kosovo, Thailand, China and Indonesia.

 In 2004, Coach Miller founded MINA Ministries, and began to invest his time in the personal development of men and women as a personnel consultant and life coach.
 With the opening of the North Ridge Basketball Academy in 2009, Coach Miller returns his focus to the game of basketball and to his vision of providing a program where first class basketball instruction is combined with personal character development so that young people can truly reach their full potential.
 Coach Miller is a member of the National Association of Basketball Coaches (NABC) and is a lifetime member of the Cambridge Who’s Who Registry of Executives, Professionals and Entrepreneurs.
-He has been married to Tamra for 36 years, is the father of three grown sons, Dustin, Nathan and Luke, and grandfather to one beautiful little girl named Sarah.
+He has been married to Tamra for 38 years, is the father of three grown sons, Dustin, Nathan and Luke, and grandfather to a beautiful little girl named Sarah, and a wonderful little boy named Elisha.